- Implement the Chesapeake Clean Water Blueprint.

 - Enforce environmental laws.

 Fully fund permitting and inspection of businesses, utilities, and commercial and residential development.
 Use local authority to improve erosion controls at construction sites.
 Issue consequential penalties for violations and be transparent about staffing and infrastructure needs.

 WHAT YOU CAN DO

-Call, write, or sit down with your candidates to learn where they stand on the issues that are important to you.
+Call, write, or sit down with your federal, state, and local representatives to learn where they stand on the issues that are important to you.

-- Attend a candidate forum and ask a clean-water question.
+- Attend a local Town Hall and ask a clean-water question.

 For more information on clean-water priorities, browse this website or contact the Chesapeake Bay Foundation: